lightstep/terraform-provider-lightstep/docs/resources/metric_dashboard.md

 # lightstep_metric_dashboard (Resource)

-Provides a (Lightstep Metric Dashboard)[https://api-docs.lightstep.com/reference/listmetricdashboardid].
+Provides a [Lightstep Metric Dashboard](https://api-docs.lightstep.com/reference/listmetricdashboardid).
 This can be used to create and manage Lightstep Metric Dashboards.

 ## Example Usage